VicVEVO/Earth-Mesher/README.md

 # Earth Mesher

 Using satellite data, create a comprehensive 3D visualization of Earth's measured characteristics (such as altitude, temperature,..).
 Then, feel free to plot -for instance- Earth's geodesy with the trajectory of the satellite that captured the data.

-The data I took for thee example are available there: ajouter comment utiliser + screenshots
+The data I personally used is data from NASA's TOPEX/POSEIDON satellite, which is available [there](https://cmr.earthdata.nasa.gov/virtual-directory/collections/C2599212091-POCLOUD/temporal).

 ## Example by plotting altitude (with points)
 <p align="center">